ask a boss

 If you’re having trouble thinking of your job in terms of accomplishments, imagine a really terrible temp filling in for you — or even imagine if you were checked out at work and not trying to do well.
 What would go differently?
 What would fall to pieces?
 The gap between that scenario and your (hopefully excellent) performance is what you want to capture on your résumé.

-3. Add a section for your education.
+Add a section for your education.

-For most people, the Education section will be just a line or two, listing where you went to school and what you degree you obtained.
+For most people, the Education section will be just a line or two, listing where you went to college and what degree you obtained.
 If you’re a recent graduate, include your graduation year; otherwise, it’s fine to leave it off (it’s very common for people to exclude it in order to avoid age discrimination).

-4. Consider adding a Profile section at the top.
+Consider adding a Profile section at the top.

 A good trick to writing one: Try thinking about what you’d want a contact to say if they had 20 seconds to sum you up to someone who was hiring for the work you do.

 Again, though, this is optional.
 You can skip it if you want — and you should skip it if everything you come up with sounds generic.
-But if you can come up with something that captures how, say, a former boss who adored you might describe your work, without giving yourself over to the utterly subjective, it’s worth including.
+But if you can come up with language that captures how, say, a former boss who adored you might describe your work, without giving yourself over to the utterly subjective, it’s worth including.

-5. You probably don’t need a Skills section — but maybe you do.
+You probably don’t need a Skills section — but maybe you do.

-6. Other things you may or may not need.
+Other things you may or may not need.

-7. Limit yourself to a page or two.
+Limit yourself to a page or two.

-Most hiring managers spend about 20 seconds scanning your résumé initially — if that — which means you need to be concise.
-The longer your résumé is, the less likely their eyes are to fall on the parts you most want them to see.
+Most hiring managers spend about 20 seconds scanning a résumé initially — if that — which means you need to be concise.

-The general rule for résumé length is that you’re limited to one page when you’re in school or a recent grad, but you can go up to two pages after you’ve been out of school for a while.
-You go over two pages at your own peril — many hiring managers roll their eyes at long résumés (and you’ll come across as someone who can’t distill information down to what’s most important).
+The general rule for résumé length is that you’re limited to one page when you’re still a student or a recent grad, but you can go up to two pages after you’ve been out of school for a while.
+Exceed two pages at your own peril — many hiring managers roll their eyes at long résumés, and you’ll come across as someone who can’t distill information down to what’s most important.
+Plus, the more you cram in, the less likely a cursory glance is to fall on the items you most want them to see.

-8. With design, less is more.
+With design, less is more.

 If you’re tempted to get creative with your résumé design — perhaps thinking that it’ll help you stand out from the crowd — resist the impulse.
 Hiring managers want to get the info they’re looking for on your résumé as quickly as possible, which means a concise, easily skimmed list of what you’ve accomplished, organized reverse-chronologically … in other words, the traditional résumé format.